akka/akka/akka-docs/src/main/paradox/testing.md

 its facilities do not depend on that framework, so you can essentially use whichever suits your development style best.

-This section contains a collection of known problems with some other frameworks, which is by no means exhaustive and does not imply an endorsement or special support.
+This section contains a collection of known gotchas with some other frameworks, which is by no means exhaustive and does not imply an endorsement or special support.